astrotars/stream-crm-lead-chat/README.md

 ### Prerequisites

-To follow along the post, you will need a free [Stream](https://getstream.io/get_started/?signup=#flat_feed) account and a Zendesk Sell account.
-For this post, we used a Trial version of [Zendesk Sell](https://www.zendesk.com/register/?ref=218b).
+To follow along with the post, you will need a free [Stream](https://getstream.io/get_started/?signup=#flat_feed) account and a Zendesk Sell account.
+For this post, we used a Trial version of [Zendesk Sell](https://www.zendesk.com/register/?source=zendesk_sell#step-1).

 This post requires basic knowledge of [Node.js](https://nodejs.org/en/ "node website"), [Axios](https://github.com/axios/axios "Axois documentation on Github"), and the code is intended to run locally.
 A basic understanding of [Zendesk Sell API](https://developer.zendesk.com/rest_api/docs/sell-api/apis) is also needed to configure the secure communication between the app and Zendesk (though the specific steps needed are provided in the post).

 ### Create an Access Token in Zendesk
 ([back to Overview](#overview))

-The purpose of this post is not to explain Zendesk configuration in detail.
-We will touch on only what is required to complete the functionality described in the post.
-The code snippets will allow you to complete the creation and update of Leads in your Zendesk system, for this you must configure the OAuth security settings from your Settings panel in your Zendesk system by the following steps:
+While Stream is capable of integrating into all of Zendesk's API, the purpose of this post is not to explain Zendesk configuration in detail.
+The code snippets shown will allow you to create and update Leads in your Zendesk system.
+The first step for any Zendesk Sell integration is to configure the OAuth security settings from your Zendesk Sell Settings panel with the following steps:

 1. First go to Settings